joshcampitelli/TFTP-RFC1350/README.txt

 ------------------------------
 - Josh Campitelli: Contributed refactoring the client and the connection classes, adding network errors and timeouts on the connection, client and server classes.
 - Ahmed Khattab: Introduced the timing diagrams, helped to create the errors for simulation as an upgrade of iteration 3, added more comments on programming code.
-- Dario Luzuriaga: Contributed to improving the Error Simulator, helped with the interface consistency, and contributed generating internal and external documents and UML diagrams.
+- Dario Luzuriaga: Helped with the interface consistency, and contributed generating internal and external documents and UML diagrams.
-- Ahmed Sakr: Contributed refactoring the error simulator, the client, and some of the packing classes.
-Introduced new code comments.
-Fixed some pre-existing errors.
+- Ahmed Sakr: Added network error simulation capability to the error simulator.
+Fixed all known errors from iteration 2 and iteration 3.
+Refactored a huge portion of the codebase to be more modular and consistent.
+Improved I/O methods.
 - Brian Zhang: Improved upon previous iterations using TA's feedbacks.
 Helped with network errors.

 Iteration 4: